Benefits of using regulated sportsbooks

 The passing into law of Professional and Amateur Sports Protection Act (PASPA) in 1992, along with the advent of the internet, saw the rise of offshore betting operators and they still maintain a large share of the US betting market – revenue is estimated at between $2.5 billion to $3 billion.

-However, the repeal of PASPA by the Supreme Court in May 2018 could spell lean times ahead for the offshore books, as more and more states move towards legalizing and regulating sports betting.
+However, the repeal of PASPA by the Supreme Court in May 2018 could spell lean times ahead for the offshore betting sites, as more and more states move towards legalizing and regulating sports betting.
 The desired result being that US bettors will increasingly bring their money back stateside – a win-win situation if you like.

 Our recommended regulated US sportsbooks